robindrost/docs-1/docs/ios-sdk.md

 ### Google Chromecast

+**Note:** Google Chromecast does not have support for Swift Package Manager or the simulator on the M1, so as a consequence, Livery SDK does not include Google Chromecast in any of those cases.

 To cast to Google Chromecast you need to add two items in your app's `Info.plist`:

 - Add `NSBonjourServices`